-5.5.1 Vulnerabilities in BPF & Netfilter Subsystems .
+5.5.1 Vulnerabilities in BPF & Netfilter Subsystems.
 Within the evaluation results presented in Table 6, we observe that two subsystems, eBPF and Netfilter, occur more often than other subsystems, each contributing six vulnerabilities to the dataset of 66 CVEs.
 Typically, more complex systems are susceptible to a higher number of vulnerabilities.
 In turn, the prevalence of vulnerabilities in eBPF and Netfilter underscores the complexity of these subsystems, a conclusion further corroborated in § 5.3.
-Analysis of config-dependent vulnerabilities (Table 7) reveals that most vulnerabilities associated with HSC or HDC configs originate from these two subsystems, indicating the increased challenges in manually constructing reproduction environments, while KernJC succeeds in identifying these configs and generating the environments for these vulnerabilities.
+Analysis of config-dependent vulnerabilities (Table 7) reveals that most vulnerabilities associated with HSC or HDC configs originate from these two subsystems, indicating the increased challenges in manually constructing reproduction environments, while KERNJC succeeds in identifying these configs and generating the environments for these vulnerabilities.
+Considering this, we investigate the HSC and HDC config of these twelve vulnerabilities in eBPF and Netfilter subsystems to precisely uncover their config dependencies.

-For example, although the basic CONFIG_BPF (DPC) necessitated by the six eBPF vulnerabilities (CVE-2016-4557, CVE-2017-16995,

-CVE-2020-27194, CVE-2020-8835, CVE-2021-34866, and CVE-2021-3490), as indicated by file dependencies in the Makefile, is easy to figure out with manual analysis, the examination of the six reveals a consistent requirement for the CONFIG_BPF_SYSCALL (HSC identified by KernJC) to be enabled for their activation, which is comparatively non-intuitive.
+For example, although the basic CONFIG_BPF (DPC) necessitated by the six eBPF vulnerabilities (CVE-2016-4557, CVE-2017-16995, CVE-2020-27194, CVE-2020-8835, CVE-2021-34866, and CVE-2021-3490), as indicated by file dependencies in the Makefile, is easy to figure out with manual analysis, the examination of the six reveals a consistent requirement for the CONFIG_BPF_SYSCALL (HSC identified by KERNJC) to be enabled for their activation, which is comparatively non-intuitive.
 The absence of CONFIG_BPF_SYSCALL will lead to wasted time and failed reproduction.

 The analysis of the six Netfilter vulnerabilities reveals varied config requirements for each, along with their associated PoCs, complicating the manual construction of reproduction environments.
-Utilizing KernJC's identification results, we conducted a manual analvsis to determine the minimal config set of HSC and HDC for each vulnerability.
+Utilizing KERNJC's identification results, we conducted a manual analysis to determine the minimal config set of HSC and HDC for each vulnerability.
 Our findings indicate that the effective hidden configs for these vulnerabilities are exclusively derived from their respective HDC sets, as detailed in Table 5.
 Specifically, we observed that the official announcement for CVE-2022-32250 [3] only cited the CONFIG_NETFILTER and CONFIG_NF_TABLES configs as necessary for activating this vulnerability.
 However, our reproduction demonstrated the additional requirement of CONFIG_NF_TABLES_IPV4.
-Similarly, the disclosure for CVE-2023-32233 [41] did not include the essential CONFIG_NFT_LOG and CONFIG_NFT_QUOTA config.
-The absence of these configs, as identified by KernJC, results in the failure of the original PoCs provided in these announcements during our reproduction experiments.
+Similarly, the disclosure for CVE-2023-32233 [42] did not include the essential CONFIG_NFT_LOG and CONFIG_NFT_QUOTA config.
+The absence of these configs, as identified by KERNJC, results in the failure of the original PoCs provided in these announcements during our reproduction experiments.

 5.5.2 Cross-minor-version FP: CVE-2018-1000028.
-Within the comprehensive list of FP results detailed in Appendix B, CVE-2018-1000028 [60] is particularly noteworthy.
+Within the comprehensive list of FP results detailed in Appendix B, CVE-2018-1000028 [61] is particularly noteworthy.
 This vulnerability, stemming from incorrect access control in the kernel's NFS server implementation, potentially allows remote attackers to read or write files via NFS inappropriately.